mozmorris/mozmorris.github.com/_posts/2013-02-13-an-intro-to-ruby-metaprogramming.md

 {{ page.title }}
 ================

 I've been reading [the poignant guide](http://mislav.uniqpath.com/poignant-guide/) of late.
 I remember giving it a go some time back but it didn't really click with me then.
 I'm not the biggest fan of reading technical books on hand-held electronic devices.
 Actually, it just seems to be a problem with the way codeblocks render on them.
-But the eBook on the iPad has been alright as it's fairly conside.
+But the eBook on the iPad is alright as it's fairly concise.
 That's enough Apple endorsements already, on with the good stuff.
-I reach [chapter six] (http://mislav.uniqpath.com/poignant-guide/book/chapter-6.html) with it's metaprogramming goodness and after reading it through a couple of times, I got the concept.
+I reach [chapter six](http://mislav.uniqpath.com/poignant-guide/book/chapter-6.html) with its metaprogramming goodness and after reading it through a couple of times, I got the concept.
 But there were some lines of code that hadn't quite sunk in.
-So I decided to dig a little deeper and hopefully this post will provide an introduction to what I learnt.
+So I decided to dig a little deeper and hopefully this post will provide an introduction to my learnings.

 ## What is Metaprogramming and Why Use it?

-There's a long winded but no doubt accurate [metaprogramming definition](http://en.wikipedia.org/wiki/Metaprogramming) on Wikipedia.
+There's a long winded (but no doubt accurate) [metaprogramming definition](http://en.wikipedia.org/wiki/Metaprogramming) on Wikipedia.
 Here's a much shorter, albeit Ruby specific one:

 Ruby Metaprogramming is the writing of code that alters language constructs at runtime.

 That's pretty short but it's not exactly plain English.
 What it's saying is, metaprogramming is *writing code that writes code*.
 That almost sounds like something from a science fiction movie.
 If that's not a good enough reason to start metaprogramming then perhaps this next one will be.

 Metaprogramming results in writing less code.

 ## You're already using it...